aashaypalliwar/config-hose/README.md

 $ CONFIG_TYPE=production node index.js
 ```

-If multiple file-aliases are provided in the source array (as done for the "development" source of the second group above), the hose uses rest of the files as fall-back in case some variables are not found in the first file of the list.
+If multiple file-aliases are provided in the source array (as done for the "development" source of the second group above), the hose uses rest of the files as a fall-back in case some variables are not found in the first file of the list.

 ## Options
 ```json